Objecting to mining projects

 Withdrawing your objection

-You may withdraw your objections to the mining lease and/or environmental authority any at time by writing to the court, the relevant government departments and the mining company.
+You may withdraw your objections to a mining lease, mining claim and/or environmental authority at any time by writing to the court, the relevant government departments and the applicant miner.

 Depending on the stage of the proceedings, the court may order you pay the costs of other parties in the proceedings.